-Once upon a time, I thought poetry is a creative, non-harmful excuse for venting.
+Once upon a time, I thought writing is a creative, non-harmful excuse for venting.

 See, I was a teenager back then- frustrated and afraid to voice out my own insecurities.
 So I turned to poetry- composing sick verses and cheesy lines that mirror the emotional turmoil I had that time.
 My poems were crude and clumsy.
 They even had an irritating rhyme.
 But they sounded so true whenever I read them aloud in the bathroom.
 Whatever I lacked in form and in style, the genuity of the moment that was preserved while I was composing these sick and cheesy verses made up for its beauty.
-And as I reread my own spiels in the bathroom, it allowed me to reflect and to see who I was…who I am and who I could be.
+As I reread my own spiels in the bathroom, it allowed me to reflect and to see who I was, who I am, and who I could be.

-Six year after, I’m still a teenager (I’m on my last year, ha!) and I still find poetry as a creative, non-harmful excuse for venting.
-But more than that, I realize that they carry therapeutic effects on one’s soul.
+A couple of years after, I have already entered the workforce, but I still find poetry as a creative, non-harmful excuse for venting.
+More than that, I realize that they carry therapeutic effects on one’s soul.
 Writing reminds me of the reality that I am bound and limited with words.
 But it is also through writing that I realize that words can be twisted and be bent.
 In my case, where expectations and insecurities pressure me to become someone else, it is through writing poetry that I am reminded that I don’t need to suck it up.
 Here is where I find my crude and clumsy voice.
 It might sound squeaky and oftentimes uneven, but the fact remains that it is still mine.
 I might as well be proud of it.

-What you’ll find here in this blog are poems that I made while I was/am in emotional duress.
-I want to share these because I figure that it’s time to stop reading my poems in the bathroom where I am the only one who can hear my words.
-Besides, there might be someone out there who was/is going through the same thing as I did/do.
-I want to lend my voice for those people because poets have been lending their voices to me too.
+What you’ll find here in this blog are poems and ramblings that I made for both intense and mundane moments of my life.
+I want to share these because I figure that it’s time to stop reading my works in the bathroom where I am the only one who can hear my words.
+I want to lend my voice for anyone who might be in need of it because poets have been lending their voices to me too.